Help! My dog is Growling at me!

 The good thing is a growl is not a bite!
 This means you still have time to figure out what’s going on before your dog feels the need to escalate to the more serious type of communication!

 If we really want to prevent our dogs from growling, the first step is to put aside the negative association we have of growling.
-If we see it as simple communication, we can then start to get curious about the reasons behind it.
+If we see it as simple communication, we can get curious about the reasons behind it rather than reacting to the label.

 Humans have labeled a growling dog as a “bad dog” or a “bad behavior” when in reality, it’s just a dog communicating with us.

-Remember dogs aren’t moral creatures – they don’t come pre-programmed with what’s “good” or “bad” the way we define it.
-Their understanding of “good” and “bad” is very different from ours and is entirely based on the result of their behaviors.
+Remember dogs aren’t moral creatures.
+They don’t come pre-programmed with what’s “good” or “bad” the way we define it.
+Their understanding is entirely based on the outcome of their behaviors.

-So, if something they do has a favorable outcome for them, that goes in the “its good – we will repeat it” bucket.
-If something they do has an unpleasant outcome for them, that goes in the “its bad – I won’t repeat it” bucket.
+So, if something they do has a favorable outcome for them, that goes in the “repeat it” bucket.
+If something they do has an unpleasant outcome for them, that goes in the “don’t repeat it” bucket.

-That’s why you never want to punish a growl – because if it goes in the “its bad- I won’t repeat it” bucket – your dog just might skip over it and go straight to a bite!
+That’s why you never want to punish a growl, because if it goes in the “don’t repeat it” bucket, your dog just might skip over it and go straight to a bite!

 Get familiar with Dog Body Language